Lip After Care

 If you have mitral-valve and you need to take Antibiotics prior to dental treatments, then you will need same meds as prescribed by your Physician.
-Must start 2hours before this Lip procedure.
+Must start 2 hours before this Lip procedure.

 Itching and flaking may appear during the first seven days Post Lip procedure.
 However, experience has shown that by following these after-care instructions, these symptoms may quickly disappear.

 LIP Post Care: is very important to the appearance and longevity of your new Lips.
-Do not let any water, lotion, soap, or makeup touch your Lip area during the first 7 days after your procedure.
+Do not let any lotion, soaps, or makeup touch your Lip area during the first 7 days after your procedure.
 AVOID lip gloss or other products for 8 days of healing time.
 Immediately after the procedure and during the first 24 hours ICE packs are a MUST as often as possible.
 You may prefer to use a bag of frozen peas.
 You want to reduce swelling as quick as possible for best results.
 For discomfort take Tylenol or Ibuprofen and also may want to sleep a little elevated first 24 hour.

-When cleansing your face avoid treated Lips area with cleansers.
-During the shower, keep your face away from the showerhead or take a bath.
+When cleansing your face avoid treated lips area with cleansers.
+During the shower, keep your face away from the shower head or take a bath.
 Never rub the treated area as it will disturb the skin from natural healing.
 Please continue post care 7 days.

 What to Expect During and After Your Lip Session